 4. Look for Exclamation Point in Device Manager Hardware

-If hardware issues are causing the blue screen problem, then you may need to replace the older or outdated hardware.
+If hardware issues are causing the blue screen problem, you may need to replace the older or outdated hardware.
 Trace glitchy hardware using the steps below.

-- To do this, open Device Manager from Start menu search or
+- Open Device Manager from Start menu search or

-The best way to restore the integrity of your Windows system is using the System File Checker (SFC) tool.
+The best way to restore the integrity of your Windows system is to use the System File Checker (SFC) tool.
 It helps repair missing or corrupted system files.

 - Open Command Prompt from the Windows search menu and run it as administrator.

 - If any system repair restart is pending, go ahead with it and run SFC again.

 - You can also use the ChkDsk utility to repair any problems in the hard disk.

 chkdsk /f /c: